riksantikvarieambetet/VIKUS-Viewer-Nationalmuseum/README.md

 This is a prototype using [VIKUS Viewer](https://github.com/cpietsch/vikus-viewer) to present a selection of Nationalmuseum's paintings.
 The prototype, along with three other prototoypes, was developed in the context of a wider evaluation of generous interfaces.
 This evaluation work has been carried out in cooperation between the the Swedish National Heritage Board, the Nordic museum, Nationalmuseum, Malmö museums, and the Swedish Museums of World Culture.
+The prototype was developed by [Delorean](https://www.delorean.se/), contracted by the [Swedish National Heritage Board](https://www.raa.se/).

 Note that the VIKUS Viewer is not optimised for use on mobile devices, so try it out on you desktop or laptop!

+## User testing report and heuristic review
+The prototype was tested with a users and also went through a heuristic report.
+The tests were conducted by Delorean.
+Please note that the report is in Swedish only.

+Report

 ## Installation